PinaGruden/TDOA_tracking_master/README.md

-## How to use
+## 1.3.
+How to use

+In order to use this package you must first specify the array used to record the measurements and parameters that you want to use for tracking - see Section 1.3.1.
+After this, you can run the measurements extraction and tracking - see Section 1.3.2.

+### 1.3.1.
+Modify

-Before running the package specify the array, paths and parameters for your application by modifying the following scripts:
+First, specify paths, the array, and parameters for your application by modifying the following scripts:
-- `Array_info.csv` - If needed add the array information in a new row, specifying sensor separations for your array.
-Note- the name you give your array should then match the one you specify in the `Specify_Parameters4Xcorr.m`.
-- `Specify_Parameters4Xcorr.m` - This is where you specify your array, encounter information and settings for the cross-correlogram.
-Change any parameters in the sections labeled “ CHANGABLE:” as needed.
-- `Specify_Parameters4Tracking.m` - This is where you specify parameters for measurement extraction and tracking.
-Change any parameters in the sections labeled “ CHANGABLE:” as needed.
 - `Specify_Paths.m` - Specify folders where data is located and where results should be saved to.
 The expected data format are .wav files, and you can process either the full encounter or individual files.
 It is expected that you will be processing one encounter at the time (or if individual files are processed, that these files are from the same encounter).
 The expected name for .wav files is 'xxx_yyyyMMdd_HHmmss_SSS.wav', where 'xxx_' can be any string (or none), and 'yyyyMMdd_HHmmss_SSS' part of the name specifies the date (year, month, day) and time (hours, minutes, seconds, and milliseconds (SSS)).
+- `Array_info.csv` This is where your hydrophone array sensor separation is specified.
+If adding a new array, enter the array information and sensor separation in a new row.
+Note, the name you give your array should then match the one you specify in the `Specify_Parameters4Xcorr.m`.

+   **Important:** The hydrophone sensor spacing should be specified in a continuous manner in meters from the first to the last hydrophone.
+For example: Assume your array consists of two sub-arrays that are separated by a 20 m separator, and each sub-array has three sensors that are separated by 1 m.
+Further assume that your first sensor in each sub-array is placed right at the very beginning of a given sub-array, and assume the last sensor in each sub-array is placed right at the very end of a given sub-array.
+Then you enter the following values for hydrophones (each in a corresponding column): 0, 1, 2, 22, 23, 24.
+In practice, there is typically some separation between the beginning of the sub-array and the first sensor, and between the last sensor and the end of the sub-array (so measure and note sensor positions in a continuous manner).
+You will also have to enter the distance at which the array is towed behind the boat- this is a distance of your tow cable- from the back of the boat to the beginning of the first sub-array (or array if you only have one section with sensors).
+Carefully measure and note all sensor positions in a continuous manner.
+Insert -999 for fields where spacing is unknown (but the channel exists in the recordings), or if your number of sensors is less than 6.
+- `Specify_Parameters4Xcorr.m` - This is where you specify your array, encounter information, and settings for the cross-correlogram.
+Scroll down to change any parameters in the sections labeled "CHANGABLE:" as needed.
+- `Specify_Parameters4Tracking.m` - This is where you specify parameters for measurement extraction and tracking.
+Scroll down to change any parameters in the sections labeled "CHANGABLE:" as needed.

+### 1.3.2.
+Run

 Then run the package by running:
 1) `A1_Compute_CrossCorrelograms.m` - This computes and saves the cross-correlogram based on your audio data.
 IMPORTANT: specify what signal type you want to be processing for (line 16)- choose either "clicks", "whistles", or "both", depending on your application.